 Lemongrass is a very fibrous plant.

-Hence, when using lemongrass, we typically focus on the tender inner stem- the white part- in Asian cooking.
+Hence, when using fresh lemongrass stalks we typically focus on the tender inner stem- the white part- in Asian cooking.
 Don't discard the tough outer layers of the stalk though- they can be added to soups, tempered in oil or used to make ginger lemongrass tea!

 If adding the entire stalk to your cooking (for example, to curries, stews or soups), first bash the lemongrass with the back of a knife or a rolling pin to help release its aroma.
 After you've finished cooking, remove and toss it (eating lemongrass is difficult as it is too tough to chew).